Zziwei/Heater--Cold-Start-Recommendation/README.md

 ## Excution
 Run main_CiteULike.py to run the model Heater on CiteULike data; Run main_LastFM.py to run the model Heater on LastFM data; Run main_XING.py to run the model Heater on XING data;

+## Thanks
+Our code is based on the implementation of DropoutNet (https://github.com/layer6ai-labs/DropoutNet).